Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## Tilemap for western text in ASCII
 ![text_tilemap](Pictures/Text_tilemap.png)

-## From the first bank to 4MB, junk data
+## From bank #01 to bank #7F, junk data

 Next (after bank 0) is probably data from another project that was stored on the flash chip at some point (chip may have been recycled and not fully erased when flashed).
 It contains SD and FAT system error codes, a list of Atari 2600 games and some chunks of their roms.
 From offset 0x0111D00 to 0x0400000 it then contains only 0xFF but I think this is still part of the junk data.
 Nothing salty at first glance.
 This probably easily explains why the checksum is bad as it must be calculated without all that crap.

-## From 4MB to 8MB, the game roms and maybe some surprises
+## From bank #80 to bank #FF, the game roms and maybe some surprises

 Next 4 MB (second half) is occupied by 66 unique roms, without any particular sorting except for the last two.
-There is however a trick somewhere: DAEDALIAN OPUS is supposed to be a 32 KB rom but its "slot" is in fact 393 KB long (the rom is followed by 0x00 until TENCHIWOKURAU).
+There is however a trick somewhere: DAEDALIAN OPUS is supposed to be a 32 KB rom but its "slot" is in fact 393 KB long or 11 banks (the rom is followed by 0x00 until TENCHIWOKURAU).

-As both DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2) have save capabilities, this area may be used as save area.
+As both DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2) have save capabilities, this area may be used for save slots.

 The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges.